Refined Chern-Simons Theory in Genus Two: Introduction

 It appears that generalization to genus 2 knots makes the situation generic enough so that the coincidence with the Poincare polynomial is almost never reached -- unless the knot is actually a torus knot and the above-discussed conditions on the coloring representations are met.
 It is enough to look at the simplest examples of twist knots ($4_1,6_1,8_1,\ldots$) in s.
 6 below to see that they are very different from those of \cite{superpoly,superpoly2}.
 This, unfortunately, seems to imply that there is little to compare to on the knot homology side.
 One can only check agreement with Jones polynomials and topological invariance (the latter is a non-trivial check, that we report for a number of interesting knots below).
 At the same time, the very existence of refined Chern-Simons in genus 2 suggests existence of extra grading(s) in knot homology, in addition to those already known.
 If/once these extra gradings are defined, the index conjecture of \cite{AS} for refined Chern-Simons invariants could be checked.

 We expect our results to agree with the doubly affine Hecke algebra (DAHA) approach to deformed knot invariants \cite{DAHA0, DAHA1, DAHA2}.
 While DAHA computations for most genus 2 knots are not available yet, some of them can be computed using a generalization of DAHA described in \cite{CherednikPi}: for example, we were able to confirm the matching for the $6_1$ knot \cite{CherednikLetter}.
-Our results suggest that spherical DAHA (a.k.a. the elliptic Hall algebra) has a genus 2 analog, generated by knot operators of refined Chern-Simons theory on a genus 2 surface.
+For more complicated genus 2 knots, however, it does not seem that the generalization of \cite{CherednikPi} is sufficient.
+Our results seem to suggest that spherical DAHA (a.k.a. the elliptic Hall algebra) admits a genus 2 generalization, generated by knot operators of refined Chern-Simons theory on a genus 2 surface.
 This will be studied elsewhere.

 \paragraph{}From the Reshetikhin-Turaev algebraic viewpoint on TQFT \cite{Reshetikhin, ReshetikhinKirillov, ReshetikhinTuraev, TuraevBlueBook} based on representation theory of the quantum group $U_q(sl_2)$, the present paper relies upon a curious fact: while the q-6j symbols of $U_q(sl_2)$ (and associated fundamental identities such as the pentagon and Yang-Baxter equations) do not seem to admit nice Macdonald deformations, \emph{their squares do}: